osu-eesc/cms-docs/user-guide/docs/using-site.md

 When adding or editing certain kinds of content, including program and county pages, projects, and web-based newsletters, you will need to manage content on the page via **page sections**.
 With this method, you add pieces of content to the page in chunks, one section at a time.

 There are several different types of sections you can use for different kinds of content on the page.
 Some sections are for basic page elements such as text and images.
 Others create dynamic lists that pull content onto the page.
 These include county or program events lists (which pull events) and program resource lists (which pull program resources).
 Once you set up one of these sections, it will automatically show new content as it is entered without you needing to update the page.
 The types of page sections available depend on the type of content you are working on.
-See [Adding and Editing Content](adding-editing.md) for details about the type of sections available for each type.
+See [Adding and Editing Content](adding-editing.md) for details about the type of sections available for each content type.

 You add page sections using the buttons at the bottom of the edit screen.